alexx666/ACS/README.md

 # AlertCorrelationSystem

- - Writen in: Java
- - Dependecies: MySQL Connector/J library (Not included in the project)
+ACS is still in early development and lacks features like and installation mechanism and the configuration files for the tools it depends on.
+In other words, its still work in progress.

 # Description:

-A small program that listens to a NIDS (like Suricata or Snort) through a unix pipe and calculates the network anomaly during the time of the alert based on current ne$
+A small program that listens to a NIDS (like Suricata or Snort) through a unix pipe and calculates in real time the network anomaly between a previously created network profile and the current network traffic.
+ACS integrates Cxtracker and Prads for network profiling and contexts, Suricata as a network intrusion detection system and oinkmaster as a rule updating tool.

  - (1) Alert monitorization with Suricata and Prads
  - (2) Network profiling using Cxtracker